CASIA-RoboticFish/FBUS-EKF/README.md

 #### Matlab Verison

-The core m-file is FBUS-EKF.m in Matlab implementation, just run it on Matlab environment.
+The core m-file is FBUS-EKF.m in Matlab implementation, just run it on the Matlab environment.
 Besides, the dataset folder contains the data record during land and underwater environment.

 #### C++ Verision

-At present, this software can only runs based on the sensor suite from Indemind company.
-The product links is http://indemind.cn/module.
+At present, this software can only run on the sensor suite from Indemind company.
+The product link is http://indemind.cn/module.
 A more general version will be put up later.

 ##### Dependencies